attila-lendvai/maru/doc/bootstrap.md

 ## The bootstrap process

+A Maru implementation consists of two separate, but not completely independent artifacts:

+ - A binary file that can be executed on the target.
+This binary already defines a few well-known objects and some primitive functions implemented by the binary.

+ - And the .l source code files that can be loaded by this binary to further extend the VM with definitions.

+There are 3 main namespaces/players in the bootstrap process:

+ - The host: a Maru VM animating the process.

+ - The slave: basically the latest version of the codebase loaded into a separate environment in the host VM.
+This means that most definitons get duplacted, and a few (and hopefully well controlled) ties are created between the host and the slave.
+Uncontrolled leakage between the host and the slave can lead to the most mind boggling puzzles (read: bugs).

+ - The target: this is an env in the host.
+The definitions defined into it will be level-shifted into the target architecture to implement the bootstrapped VM binary.

 The bootstrap process in general is the following:

+ - Actors, overview:
+   - eval0: The makefile checkes out our latest commit as a worktree into `build/`, builds it there, and leaves it alone until a `make veryclean`, `make update-eval0`, `make eval0`, or similar intervention happens.
+Corollary: the bootstrap is only fully tested once eval0 has been rebuilt, because only that will cross the stage n-1 to stage n gap.
+   - eval1: latest source compiled by eval0 (the `evolving` variable is `true` in this phase)
+   - eval2: latest source compiled by itself (by eval1)
+   - eval3: latest source compiled by itself, once agains (by eval2).
+This is done to verify that eval2 and eval3 are bit by bit equivalent.

  1) Stage `n` checks out and builds its parent/hosting stage under `build/` (typically stage `(n-1)` of the same language) to acquire an `eval` executable.
+Let's call this *eval0*.

- 2) Using that executable and the compiler of the previous stage, it compiles a version of itself that can already load and compile the codebase in stage `n`, but the resulting executable may not be fully functional yet (in this phase the `evolving?` variable is true).
-It's called `eval0` in the build process.
+ 2) Using the compiler of *eval0* (i.e. the previous stage), the current stage is compiled.
+Let's call the result *eval1*.
+It can already load and compile itself, i.e. the vanilla codebase in stage `n`, but the resulting executable may not be fully functional yet.
+The discrepancies are typically in the categories of performance and safety checks.
+In this phase the `evolving?` variable is true, signifying that the host and the slave are not the same version.

-    **Note** that this phase is not always necessary, depending on the nature of the new features that are being bootstrapped, and in some earlier stages it is not done.
-It's useful to enjoy the benefits of the new features of this stage, and it's necessary when we introduce a new feature that the compiler itself needs to be aware of (either because its implementation relies on or uses this feature, or e.g. in the case of the introduction of modules it needs to reach through module boundaries during the compilation process).
+    **Note** that compiling *eval1* is not always necessary, depending on the nature of the new features that are being bootstrapped.
+It's useful to immediately enjoy the benefits of the new features of this stage, and it's necessary when we introduce a new feature that the compiler itself needs to be aware of (either because its implementation relies on it or uses this feature, or e.g. in the case of the introduction of modules it needs to reach across module boundaries during the compilation process).

-    **Note** that `eval0` is not automatically rebuilt when its source files change to speed up development.
-You can rebuild it using `make eval0`.

- 3) Then it uses the resulting, potentially only semi-functional `eval0` executable to now compile itself using its own compiler, which will yield the final, fully functional `eval1` executable.
+ 3) Then it uses the resulting, potentially only semi-functional `eval1` executable to now compile itself using its own compiler, which will yield the final, fully functional `eval2` executable.

- 4) Optionally, the `test-bootstrap` makefile target runs one more cycle to produce `eval2`, and checks if the compiler's output is identical with that of the previous step.
+ 4) Optionally, the `test-bootstrap` makefile target runs one more cycle to produce `eval3`, and checks if the compiler's output is identical with that of the previous step.

-The `boot.l` and `emit.l` files are kept in the same branch with the `eval.l` whose semantics they are assuming, i.e. the `eval1` executable of the `maru.2` stage is built by the `eval` executable, the `boot.l`, and the `emit.l` files of the previous, `maru.1` stage.

 ### Repo layout

 The developmental stages of the language are kept in separate git branches.
-When a new stage needs to be opened, the readme is replaced in the branch that became stale to only document what's new/relevant for that specific stage (i.e. if you switch branches on the GitHub website you'll see it displayed).
+When a new stage needs to be opened, the readme is replaced in the branch that is becaming stale to only document what's new/relevant for that specific stage (i.e. if you switch branches on the GitHub website you'll see it displayed).